 Phone: 07933 934 412 if you require more information about the post or wish to discuss it

 The University of Glasgow has been changing the world for more than 572 years.
 Today, we are one of the world's top 100 universities and ranked 13th in the world in the Times Higher Education (THE) World Impact Rankings 2023, demonstrating that we are not only one of the best universities in the United Kingdom, but one of the best universities for the world.
 Our people have always been at the forefront of innovation, and our past achievements inspire our current world changers.

-    This post is full time (35 hours per week) and fixed term for up to 3 years in the first instance.
+This post is full time (35 hours per week) and offered on an open ended basis.
 Relocation assistance will be provided where appropriate.